 What is the Butler Community Arts School?

 The Butler Community Arts School (BCAS), an initiative of the Jordan College of the Arts, opened its doors to the community in September 2002.
 Since then, the BCAS has offered performing arts instruction to anyone ages 5 and up, including adults.

-Taught by Butler University students known as teaching fellows, the BCAS believes in the importance of providing high quality, affordable instruction to music, dance, theatre, and visual art to Indianapolis and the surrounding area.
+Taught by Butler University students and community artists known as Teaching Artists, the BCAS believes in the importance of providing high quality, affordable instruction to music, dance, theatre, and visual art to Indianapolis and the surrounding communities.

 Whether you or your child is a budding artist or has previous arts experiences, you will find a program that meets your needs at the BCAS.

 Private Music Lessons

 Private music lessons are offered for piano, voice, strings, woodwinds, brass, guitar, percussion, music theory, and composition.
 We accept students of all levels of playing ability, including total beginners.
 Private lessons are based on two 14-week semesters in the fall and spring with an optional summer session.
 Enrollment is ongoing and scheduling is flexible.

 Group Classes and Programs

 BCAS offers a variety of group classes that including piano, strings, dance, and more.
 Students are encouraged to join multiple BCAS programs!